bRuttaZz/devc/misc/man.md

 * `-c`, `--context`: [string]             Specify the build context to be used (default ".")
 * `-f`, `--file`: [string]                Explicitly point to a container file (can also provide valid urls)
 * `-h`, `--help`: help for build
 * `--keep-cache` : Keep build cache after successful build of devc environment.
-By default the build-cache will not be stored. **NB** : if a devc env is created using `--keep-cache` flag, try to use `devc rm <env-name>` to remove the env after use.
+By default the build-cache will not be stored.

 ### images
 **Show all the cache images.**